emfcamp/Mk2-Firmware/README.md

 #### Contributing
-* If you wish to work on code please fork our repo, do your work in a bracnh and sumbit a pull request for review
+* If you wish to work on code please fork our repo, do your work in a branch and sumbit a pull request for review
 * Please do not commit to master